 Who is a carer?

-A carer is someone who takes on the responsibility of providing unpaid care on a regular, recurring or fluctuating basis for another individual who needs help.
-In our case this will be for someone who needs services because of a mental health problem.
+A carer is anyone who provides unpaid care, for a friend, partner or family member.
+They may be older, unwell, have a disability, a mental health problem or an addiction.
+It could be for just a few hours a week or round the clock.
+Many people act as Carers without even thinking about the role they perform.
 This caring relationship will have an impact on the lives of both parties; it can improve immeasurably the life of the cared-for person, and can be a source of satisfaction for the care-giver.
-But often the carer’s situation and prospects are affected in a negative way by the caring role, and this document has been put together in order to address the ways in which the best possible benefit can be gained from this caring relationship.
+But often the carer’s situation and prospects are affected in a negative way by the caring role.

 We know that we need to take account of our diverse community.
 Carers can be part of the family, partners in a heterosexual or same-sex relationship, a neighbour, friend, or simply an acquaintance.
 They can be of any age, of any religious leaning, of any social, cultural or ethnic group.
 There is no such thing as a typical carer.